- May 21, 2025

 Platforms

-JDM: Japanese Drift Master is a single player casual racing game.
+JDM: Japanese Drift Master is a single player and multiplayer open world racing game.
 It was developed by Gaming Factory and was released on May 21, 2025.
 It received mostly positive reviews from both critics and players.

 Explore the birthplace of drift and dive into Japan’s iconic car culture!
 JDM: Japanese Drift Master is an homage to Japan, Japanese street racing culture and drift.
 It’s an open world, story-driven experience, blending Tōge (mountainous) serpentines, with narrow rural roads and vast highways leading to a modern cityscape.
 With licensed cars and robust tuning options it’s a drifting paradise come…